 Here are the schools, some big and some small, that our data showed were the 10 best traditional and online colleges in Virginia.

 Our No. 1 school landed in the statewide top five across a large percentage of our metrics.
 It had the No. 1 graduation rate in the state in 2015-16, as well as the largest proportion of institutional grant aid per student.
-The selection of on-campus programs at the University of Virginia ranked No. 3 among our best schools, and students looking to earn an online bachelor's degree in Virginia had more distance education options here than at all other schools on our list but one.
+The selection of on-campus programs at the accredited University of Virginia ranked No. 3 among our best schools, and students looking to earn an online degree in Virginia had more online degree options at this public school than at all other schools on our list but one.

 What's more, several agreements are in place to help transfer students from Virginia's community colleges move on to a four-year degree at UVA.
 Along with the general agreement that applies to most major subjects, students of engineering, nursing, interdisciplinary studies and health sciences management can take advantage of subject-specific transfer policies.